ZestyTechnology/zesty-docs/docs/nimble_maintenance.rst

 After printing a full spool of 750 gr or 1 kg, we recommend the following actions:

-* Blow out chaff from inside
+* Blow out chaff from inside, using the vents provided.
-* Blow out chaff from breech
+* Blow out chaff from breech, when opened.

 Every 5 spools
 --------------